kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 - python main.py --in_filepath /home/Evaluation-of-Frame-Field-Learning-using-Orthophotos/data/PrivateDataset/raw/test/images/bad_bodenteich3.tif --run_name private_dataset_polygonized_unet_resnet101_pretrained

 Saves the crossfield, masks and segmentation in the same folder as the image.
-In order to save the shapefiles, in the config.json inside the runs folder, in the dictionary 'eval_params/save_individual_outputs', the necessary parameters can be changed to 'true'.
+In order to save the shapefiles, in the config.json inside the runs folder, in the dictionary 'eval_params/save_individual_outputs', the necessary parameters can be changed to 'true' for example the poly_shapefile saves the polygons as shapefiles which can be used to evaluate the metrics as explained below.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 METRICS